SeatizenDOI/zenodo-tools/README.md

 ## License

-This framework is distributed under the wtfpl license.
+This framework is distributed under the CC0-1.0 license.
 See `LICENSE` for more information.